anirudhkaushik2003/anirudhkaushik2003.github.io/_posts/2023-11-02-King-of-the-mountain.md

 ---
 layout: post
-title:  Think, Thank, Thought
+title:  The king of the mountain
-date:   2024-04-15 11:46:00 +0530
+date:   2024-15-02 20:12:00 +0530
-description: A short story about the suppressed alter of girl with DID
+description: A short story about a petulant girl and her unsavory beverage
 tags: Stories
 categories: Writing
 giscus_comments: true